-- 6349.
-The Development Authority shall, as may be applicable, review a development permit application that proposes new construction or alterations to an existing building façade or signage for a property in one of the following categories, against the Design Guidelines for the Crowsnest Pass Historic District, in addition to any other relevant considerations: - (a) A property located within the boundaries of the Historic Commercial Areas Overlay District identified in Schedule 17. - (b) Those properties that are designated by bylaw as a Municipal Historic Resource or listed as a Provincial Historical Resource. - (c) The properties, buildings and structures listed in the 3-phased Heritage Inventory as Historically Significant, as part of the Heritage Management Plan. - (d) Any property within the Coleman National Historic Site of Canada.
+- 6449.
+The Development Authority shall, as may be applicable, review a development permit application that proposes a change of use, new construction, renovations, or alterations to the façade of an existing building façade, or new signage or changes to existing signage for a property in one of the following categories, against the Design Guidelines for the Crowsnest Pass Historic District, in addition to any other relevant considerations: - (a) A property located within the boundaries of the Historic Commercial Areas Overlay District identified in Schedule 17. - (b) Those properties that are designated by bylaw as a Municipal Historic Resource or listed as a Provincial Historical Resource. - (c) The properties, buildings and structures listed in the 3-phased Heritage Inventory as Historically Significant, as part of the Heritage Management Plan. - (d) Any property within the Coleman National Historic Site of Canada.